 To initiate the membership review process, please submit your information as required in the online form.

-NOTE: Presently registration for membership can only be made by cheque.
-At the end of the form, you will see the mailing address for cheques to cover your membership.
+NOTE: Presently registration for membership can only be made by cheque or interac e-transfer.
+At the end of the form, you will see the mailing address for cheques to cover your membership and steps for the e-transfer.

 Instructions - Printable Form